Nazarshia2889/EAGLE-AI/README.md

 ## How It Works:

 - Part 1: Google Nest API: Using the Google Nest developer API, we are able to access a backhand route to getting the camera feed of any Nest camera.
-We then process the WebRTC stream through the YOLOve model to parse through the frames and analyze whether or not there is a person being detected.
+We then process the WebRTC stream through the YOLOv9e model to parse through the frames and analyze whether or not there is a person being detected.
 If it detects a person, it will send it to Gemini.

 - Part 2: Gemini: Once the frames are sent to Gemini, the model will process the frames and also, with a given prompt that asks for a detailed report, it will generate a detailed report ergarding the main events, the suspicion level, and recommended steps if needed.